-Erica has a proven ability to lead, package, and present research that impresses stakeholders and impacts their business decisions.
-She brings a passion and talent for uncovering valuable insights, and developing deliverables that tell a compelling story with actionable implications.
+Erica has a proven ability to lead, package, and present research that impresses stakeholders, and impacts their business decisions.
+She brings a passion and talent for uncovering valuable insights, and telling compelling stories that drive action.

 Prior to CMB, Erica led research client-side at American Express.
 She was a go-to team member for high-profile projects, trusted to deliver outstanding, influential research to high-level audiences across the organization.
 She was a recipient of the American Express CMO Award for Achievement in Excellence.

-A PhD social psychologist, Erica applies this expertise to give her clients a unique edge in the market.
+A Ph.D. social psychologist, Erica applies her expertise to provide clients with a unique edge in the market.
 For example, she applied: